Orange Mud Adventure Project Update #5 - Orange Mud, LLC

 Nine hours after we started, I was at the North Kaibab trailhead.
 I waited awhile for my partner and I was already fiending to go back and do the entire thing, Rim to Rim to Rim.
 This was a perfect little scouting run, the side trips to Plateau and Ribbon were great and I wasn’t stressed for time or really pushing for anything in particular (as evidenced by fact it took 9 hours to cross one way).

 I plan on doing the full R2R2R in mid October, temperatures should be a little more temperate than they were this time.
-This run is also going to be the perfect capstone to my training block as I wrap up training for the Badwater project in October.
+This run is also going to be the perfect capstone to my training block as I wrap up training for my adventure project in October.
 In fact the stats should wind up being remarkably similar.
 Over 10k feet of gain and over 40 miles in each event, though the grade here is gentler and the climb is split into two halves, one at each end of the canyon.
 Whereas with Badwater, the entire climb is one massive mountain in the middle of the route.
 I’ll be interested in seeing which one is harder once they’re both done.

 If you’ve never been, go.
 If you have been, go again.
 If you’re going in October, maybe I’ll see you there.